What does my baby look like in week 19?

 Spotted dark patches (on pale skin) or white patches (on dark skin)?

-Do I need to give up running as I get bigger?
+Do I need to give up exercise as I get bigger?

 If you’re used to running, it’s fine to carry on during your pregnancy as long as you feel comfortable.
 Use the ‘talk test’ to make sure you’re not overdoing it - you shouldn’t be so out of breath that you can’t hold a conversation.